WEC-Sim/WEC-Sim/source/advanced_features.rst

 * Fixed time-step: :code:`simu.dt`
 * Output time-step: :code:`simu.dtOut=N*simu.dt`
-* Nonlinear hydrodynamics time-step: :code:`simu.dtNL=N*simu.dt`
+* Nonlinear Buoyancy and Froude-Krylov Excitation time-step: :code:`simu.dtNL=N*simu.dt`
 * Convolution integral time-step: :code:`simu.dtCITime=N*simu.dt`
 * Morison force time-step: :code:`simu.dtME = N*N*simu.dt`

 Fixed Time-Step (ode4)
 +++++++++++++++++++++++++
-When running WEC-Sim with a fixed time-step, 100-200 time-steps per wave period is recommended to provide accurate hydrodynamic force calculations (ex: simu.dt = T/100, where T is wave periods).
+When running WEC-Sim with a fixed time-step, 100-200 time-steps per wave period is recommended to provide accurate hydrodynamic force calculations (ex: simu.dt = T/100, where T is wave period).
 However, a smaller time-step may be required (such as when coupling WEC-Sim with MoorDyn or PTO-Sim).
-To reduce the required WEC-Sim simulation time, a different time-step  may be specified for nonlinear hydrodynamics and for convolution integral calculations.
+To reduce the required WEC-Sim simulation time, a different time-step  may be specified for nonlinear buoyancy and Froude-Krylov excitation and for convolution integral calculations.
 For all simulations, the time-step should be chosen based on numerical stability and a convergence study should be performed.

 Variable Time-Step (ode45)